IMPORTANT ANNOUNCEMENTS (Please scroll down for ALL announcements)

 The Friday disinfecting schedule could change at the last minute.
 If this should happen our office will remain open until 4:30 p.m.

 If you need to come into the Clerk’s office on a Friday afternoon after 3:00 p.m., please call first to make sure we are open.

 *Our office will continue to issue marriage licenses and birth certificates by appointment only Monday thru Friday.
 Please call 985-873-8376 for more information or to make an appointment.

-We are no longer accepting appointments for passport applications effective March 18, 2020.
-Resumption of service is unknown at this time, but all information concerning passports will be posted to this site.
+*Our office can no longer accept appointments for passport applications effective March 18, 2020.
+Once we have been notified that we can resume issuance, that information will be posted to this site.
 You can go to www.travel.state.gov for more information.